 2 Metro Denver Partnership for Health

-The Office of Health Equity works to align activities and investments, advise program level efforts, and advocate for policies and practices across the City and County of Denver that advance the strategic goal of ensuring everyone benefits from the best possible health.
+The Health Equity Practice works to align activities and investments, advise program level efforts, and advocate for policies and practices across the City and County of Denver that advance the strategic goal of ensuring everyone benefits from the best possible health.

 Align: Foster collaboration among teams in DDPHE and other City departments to enhance communication and partnerships that incorporate and advance health equity.